 Bavaria Road Studio

-Tags: residential, steel, refurbishment
+Tags: private homes, steel, refurbishment

 Related projects: Caroline Place

 Once a Methodist Chapel, this double-height space in North London now serves as a live/work studio apartment for former Director of The School of Life, Morgwn Rimel.

 In the first phase of the project, a new mezzanine floor and staircase was introduced.
 Every element of the design is structural.
 The plywood balustrade to the mezzanine is solid, acting as the primary support for the structure in the form of a thin deep beam that suspends the mezzanine from the existing roof structure.
 The plywood floor deck is the compression flange of a stressed skin floor.

 Access to the new mezzanine space is via a folded steel staircase which touches the new structure in only one place.
 Its risers and goings perform as the diagonals on the truss that supports it.